digital-asset/daml/lenses.md

 ```
 r.field1.field2.field3
 ```
-With the builtin syntax, every record access you attach to the chain is as expensive as the first record access.
+With the builtin syntax, every record access you attach to the chain is as (in)expensive as the first record access.
 Benchmarks confirm this linear progression.
 However, we could _easily_ make every record access after the first one in a chain _significantly_ faster in the DAML interpreter.

 There's a similar linear progression when using `get` and `fastLens`.
 Unfortunately, we have _no chance_ of optimizing chains of record accesses in any way since they are completely intransparent to the compiler and the interpreter.